interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/security.rst

 In the case of BTC-Relay, a major chain reorganization in Bitcoin would be accepted, if the new chain exceeds the tracked ``Chains`` in BTC-Relay.
 If the length of the fork exceeds the security parameter *k* relied upon by applications using BTC-Relay, this can have sever impacts, beyond that of users loosing BTC.

-However, as BTC-Relay acts only as mirror of the Bitcoin blockchain, the only possible mitigation of a 51% attack on Bitcoin **halting BTC-Relay** via manual intervention of *staked relayers* or the *governance mechanism*.
+However, as BTC-Relay acts only as mirror of the Bitcoin blockchain, the only possible mitigation of a 51% attack on Bitcoin **halting BTC-Relay** via manual intervention of *Staked Relayers* or the *Governance Mechanism*.
 See **Failure Handling** for more details on BTC-Relay failure modes and recovery procedures.

 .. todo:: Add reference to Failure Handling spec, once deployed.

-A major challenge thereby is to ensure the potential financial loss of *staked relayers* and/or participants of the *governance mechanism* exceeds the potential gains from colluding with an adversary on Bitcoin.
+A major challenge thereby is to ensure the potential financial loss of *Staked Relayers* and/or participants of the *Governance Mechanism* exceeds the potential gains from colluding with an adversary on Bitcoin.

 .. _relay-poisoning: